 Moreover, is the case comes with the Case Space Requirement.
-The Case Space Requirement manifests itself in the fact that is the case is hardly acceptable when it is not in the scope of negation, the antecedent of a conditional, or the scope of an adverb of quantification - in contrast to is true:
+The Case Space Requirement manifests itself in that is the case is hardly acceptable when it is not in the scope of negation, the antecedent of a conditional, or the scope of an adverb of quantification (in contrast, of course, to is true):

-(76) a. ??
-It is the case that it is raining.
+- (76) a. ??
+It is the case that it is raining. - b.

-- b.
 It is not the case that it is raining. - c.
 If it is the case that it is raining, we need an umbrella. - d.
 It was sometimes the case that it was raining.

-(76a) involves an assertion, which will not set up a case-space.45 By contrast, the scope of negation in (76b) and the antecedent of the conditional in (78c) are associated with states of consideration, which do set up a case space.46 In (76d), sometimes ranges over a domain of situations (with or without rain) that forms a case space.
+(76a) involves an assertion that will not set up a case-space.45 By contrast, the scope of negation in (76b) and the antecedent of the conditional in (76c) are associated with states of